gds-operations/vcloud-tools/docs/vcloud-query.md

 # Get results from the vCloud Query API

+vcloud-query is a light wrapper around the vCloud Query API.

+Any, or all, records of a particular 'type' can be returned.
+These types map to entities in the vCloud system itself, eg: 'vm', 'vApp', 'orgVdc', 'edgeGateway'.

+Filters can be applied, using a simple query syntax.
+See below for basic usage and examples.

+Run with no arguments, it outputs a list of potential entity types to query, along with the potential record types to display (default 'records')

 #### Usage:

+    # Get a list of vApps, in YAML
+    vcloud-query -o yaml vApp

+    # Get a list of all queriable types (left column)
+    vcloud-query

+    # Get general usage info
     vcloud-query --help

 #### Supports:

-* Returning a list of queriable types (eg vm, vApp, EdgeGateway) from the API
+* Returning a list of queriable types (eg vm, vApp, edgeGateway) from the API
 * Displaying all vCloud entities of a given type
 * Filtering the results of the query based on common parameters such as:
   * entity name